spec-first/connexion/docs/routing.rst

     paths:
       ...

-If you are using OpenAPI 2.0, you can define a ``basePath`` on the top level of your OpenAPI 2.0 specification.
+If you are using Swagger 2.0, you can define a ``basePath`` on the top level of your Swagger 2.0 specification.

 .. code-block:: yaml
+    :caption: **swagger.yaml**

     basePath: /1.0